techxpert99/project_prefetching_cs221/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GNU Public License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments

-...
+To be updated later